 The 4,000-square metre spa, which nestles in a herb garden, boasts 21-treatment rooms and three hot pools and thalassotherapy pools which beckon you in with the sound of bubbling water.
 The sound of modes and scales welcomes you into this haven and was specially-written by the composer who wrote the music for the Athens Olympics.

-Before my treatments I started to relax in the High Density Salt-Water pool and the two Thalassotherapy warm pools with hydrotherapy jets which stimulates and tones tired, my aching muscles.
+Before my treatment I started to relax in the high density salt-water pool and the two thalassotherapy warm pools with hydrotherapy jets which stimulated and toned my aching muscles.
 The high concentration of salt in the water of various temperatures helps to deeply nourish and hydrate my skin.